StreetSupport/mhp/site/content/_index.md

     supports the action groups, and protects the aims and values of the charter.

-    The 'glue' of the Partnership is [Street Support Network](https://streetsupport.net); which has supported the charter mission from the start.
+    Part of the 'glue' of the Partnership is [Street Support Network](https://streetsupport.net); which has supported the charter mission from the start.
 Street Support Network host the two paid Partnership roles and are part of the driving group.
 They facilitate the network, help connect